Vegetarian Summer Recipes

 As a registered dietitian nutritionist living in the mountain city of Asheville, I love to share recipes from our family’s kitchen with clients and friends!
 I hope that you check out more recipes that I share and that you enjoy the rest of the summer season!
-It has only just begun!

 And while you are looking for other tasty sandwich ideas, check out some of these ideas from my friends at the Recipe Redux at the link below!